EXCLUSIVE VIDEO: Lawsuit filed, deadly officer-involved shooting in Lubbock

 “Area law enforcement attempted to force the vehicle to stop,” officials said at the time.
 “Washington refused to stop and injured a DPS Trooper.
 Multiple shots were fired at Washington, and he was pronounced deceased on scene.”

 A law enforcement helicopter overhead took video of the chase.
+(Scroll down to see the video player.)
 It was actually the second of two related chases.

 “Without authorization for use of force, [an officer] chose to ram his vehicle into the Dodge Challenger after it had already come to a stop,” the lawsuit said.